Skip to main content

 • Diversity Statement

-This page breaks down what these essays are, how they differ, and how to write each one effectively — with tools, prompts, and AI guidance where useful.
+This page explains what each essay is for, how they differ, and how to approach them strategically, with tools, prompts, and AI guidance where helpful.

 What Are Grad School Essays For?

-Who you are — beyond your transcript and CV
+Who you are beyond grades and test scores

-How well you align with the program's mission and strengths
+How well you fit the program’s academic focus and values

-What you aim to do after the degree
+What you aim to do during and after the degree

 Types of Essays and How to Write Them